List of Iowa tornadoes: Intense tornadoes

 The Enhanced Fujita Scale, or EF Scale, is used to assign a tornado a rating based on estimated wind speeds and related damage.
 When tornado-related damage is surveyed, it is compared to a list of damage indicators and degrees of damage, which help estimate better the range of wind speeds the tornado likely produced.
 From that, a rating from EF0 to EF5 is assigned.
 From 1974 to 2007, the Fujita Scale was used to calculate the strength of a tornado.
 This system had calculated the strength based on the damage delt to well-built wooden homes.
-Torandoes recorded before 1974 were examined and rated accordingly.
+Tornadoes recorded before 1974 were examined and rated accordingly.
 Multiple flaws including a lack of damage indicators, difference in opinion from evaluators, and no calibration of damage with relation to wind speed caused researchers from Texas Tech University to re-examine and re-do the Fujita Scale.
 A group of wind data experts met in 2001 and came up with 28 new damage indicators which included poles, trees, and other buildings other than just wooden frame homes.
 After discussion, the National Weather Service officially adopted the new scale in 2007.